pmorch/gallerator/README.md

 ## TODO

-* Handle that some dirs (e.g. root) can be empty and only have subdirs
 * Pagination: Currently if a folder has 1000 .jpg files, so will the (slow) gallery
-* Photoswipe zoom level can show image larger than real size
 * Documentation

 **NOTE**: This version uses the GPLv3 versioned nanogallery2.
 I should've used